dscolby/spacejamr/cran-comments.md

 * Changed "possiblt" to "possibly" in the description file.

+* Replaced "spacejamr" with "this package."

+* Removed the package name from the title field.

 * Changed the title from sentence case to title case in the description file.

 * Created a cran-comments.md file in the correct directory.